Taxi from and to Treviso Airport, or a Taxi from & to Marco Polo Airport (Venice).

 The tradition of the mask began in the 13th century.
 When the Venetians held parties from December 26 to the beginning of Lent and wore masks to hide their identity.

-This period was the only time that the lower and higher classes in society were mixed with each other.
+This period was the only time that the lower and higher classes were mixed with each other.

-The Venetian mask was considered an ideal disguise by kings and princes who could move around freely in the city without being recognized but also worn by strangers.
+The Venetian mask was considered an ideal disguise by kings and princes who could move around freely in the city without being recognized and worn by strangers.

 Venetian events have attracted many foreigners, including princesses.
 They enjoyed their anonymity by wearing a mask.
 For example, they could spend a lot of money on gambling, theaters, alcohol, shops, exotic animals, and other entertainment.
 Because of the Venetian mask, everyone was equal in status.